 One way to access chat is to visit the Help page, type “chat” in the search box and press Enter.
-A window will appear right below the box, which will display a Chat icon in its bottom-right corner.
+A window will appear right below the box, which will display a chat icon in its bottom-right corner.

 Both the FAQ and the Tutorials sections are detailed and cover the most common issues.

-- 1-year plan: $83.88 ($6.99/month)
+- 1-year plan for up to 6 devices: $83.88 ($6.99/month)

-- 2-year plan: $95.75 ($3.99/month)
+- 2-year plan for up to 6 devices: $95.75 ($3.99/month)

-- 3-year plan: $107.55 ($2.99/month)
+- 3-year plan for up to 6 devices: $107.55 ($2.99/month)